noufAwadh1/servoProject/README.md

 # servoProject
-this project is simulator project to controlling in tow servos with variable resistor. it is done via **tinkercad** simulator
+This project is simulator project to controlling in tow servos with variable resistor. it is done via **tinkercad** simulator
 ### Tools
 This projet use the following simulation tools:
 * Ardino UNO R3  1